 As the Phnom Penh Municipal Court handed Tep Vanny a 30-month sentence for aggravated intentional violence, Makara district security forces were chasing away and beating about 50 supporters.

 “While we are trying to support Tep Vanny, the forces pushed us and seriously beat us,” Song Sreyleap told RFA’s Khmer Service.
 “They kicked a lady who was three months pregnant and they smashed Bov Sophea to ground.”

-Tep Vanny and Bov Sophea gained prominence as activists fighting the Boeung Kak Lake land grab, when some 3,500 families were evicted from land surrounding the urban lake.
+Song Sreyleap, Bov Sophea and Tep Vanny came to prominence as activists fighting the Boeung Kak Lake land grab, when some 3,500 families were evicted from the neighborhood surrounding the urban lake in Phnom Penh.

-The lake was filled with sand to make way for a development project with close ties to Prime Minister Hun Sen and the ruling Cambodian People’s Party (CPP).
+The lake was later filled with sand to make way for a development project with close ties to Hun Sen and the CPP.

 Seizure of land for development—often without due process or fair compensation for displaced residents— is a major cause of protests in Cambodia and other authoritarian Asian countries, including China and Laos.

 While Ouk Rantana and Hor Heun, the plaintiffs in the case, were in the court compound they didn’t sit in the hearing room.
 The court clerk read the plaintiffs’ report which accused Tep Vanny of ordering the protesters to commit violence against security forces in 2013.

 Tep Vanny’s witnesses say that, in fact, was not Tep Vanny who ordered the protestors to attack.
 They say security forces launched the attack.

 Some of protesters were wounded, knocked unconscious, lost teeth, and some suffered broken arms.